bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ##### Accuracy image:
 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image13%20-%20test4%20accuracy.png?raw=true)]()

-##### Conclussions:
+##### Conclusions:
 In this execution we add freeze to the first 7 convolutional layers.
-The configuration presents strange values for losses and accuracies this is probably due to the fact that the learning rate is too big and the minimum loss is at a certain point that is inaccesible with an interval of 1e-3.
-We try in the next test to decrease this value to 5e-4 in order to verify our hipótesis.
+The configuration presents strange values for losses and accuracies this is probably due to the fact that the learning rate is too big and the minimum loss is at a certain point that is inaccessible with an interval of 1e-3.
+We try in the next test to decrease this value to 5e-4 in order to verify our hypothesis.

 ### TEST 5: